Haytham-HK/Haytham-HK/README.md

 - 🔭 **Current Focus:** Studying **PL/SQL** and **Networking**.
 Regularly coding in **Python** and **R**.

-- 📂 **My Work:** I maintain my coursework, labs, and side projects in my [Year 1 Portfolio](https://github.com/Haytham-HK/ensa-year1-portfolio).
+- 📂 **My Work:** I maintain my coursework, labs, and projects in my [Year 1 Portfolio](https://github.com/Haytham-HK/ensa-year1-portfolio).

 - 📫 **Reach out:** If you have tips for a beginner or want to connect, email me at **kennouzhaytham@gmail.com**.